Joao-Arthur/PreciseSchedule/README.md

 # PreciseSchedule

 This project is a refactor of an old personal project.
-There is nothing special about it.

 It is a monorepo with backend written in _NestJS_ and frontend written in _React_.